-On May 3rd, 2018 Salesforce.com will discontinue selling Data.com Connect – you can read more about the product retirement here.
+On May 3rd, 2018 Salesforce.com discontinued selling Data.com Connect – you can read more about the product retirement here.
 As a result, RampedUp.io is honoring all Data.com credits for existing customers.
-Please email email@example.com for more details or register for our webinar to hear some alternatives for salesforce.com customers.
+Please email email@example.com for more details or learn more about our Data.com exchange program – https://rampedup.io/data-com-credit-exchange-program/

 The question on most account-based sales and marketing professionals however is why.
 Data.com was making money for Salesforce.com so why turn that revenue away?

 In 2010, Salesforce.com purchased Jigsaw for $142,000,000 thus creating Data.com.
 For those of us around during that time, Jigsaw was a wonderful tool used by so many sellers to democratize contact data.
 The crowd sourced data model worked because there really was no other alternative aside from compiled sources built from tradeshows, tax or mailing records.
 I could exchange my records for another’s records and we would both be the better for it.

 - Winston Churchill once famously said that Democracy is the worst form of government, save all others.
 But the same cannot be said of contact data because simply voting on what a person does and for what company they do it is not the best form of contact sourcing.
 The individual themselves are a better source of the truth and social media outlets like LinkedIn were proving that very quickly.
 As a result, account based sellers went directly to the source instead of data.com and the tool became somewhat of an afterthought.